-Whether you are a small business, large business or somewhere in between, online marketing depends on many things.
+Online marketing depends on many things, whether you are a small business, a large business or somewhere in between.
 One is creative strategy.

-Everyone is trying and buying to get the attention of today’s online consumer.
-Those using tactics that entertain, inform, provide value creating a consumer experience reign the champions.
+Everyone is trying and buying to get the attention of today’s online consumers.
+Those using tactics that entertain, inform, and provide value creating a consumer experience, reign the champions.

-Marketing content that is a combination of website content, blogging, social media among others are powerful tools all must have creative strategy.
+Marketing content that is a combination of website content, blogging, and social media, among others, are powerful tools that must have a creative strategy.

 Here are 9 proven ideas to help your creative juices start flowing.

 1. Brainstorm Your Online Marketing Strategy

 Schedule a brainstorming session with your colleagues and share ideas, no matter how outrageous they may be.
 Some refer to this process as a waste of time, but it is just the opposite if done properly.

 The secret to brainstorming is quantity, not quality.
 Creativity builds on others’ ideas, and when people with similar agendas for business gather million dollars creative ideas just may be born.

 Every online business needs a blog these days.
 Blogs build brands and customer loyalty.
 And you don’t need a professional writer to start a blog; you just have to know what interests the consumers in your industry.